Visit the Vancouver Convention Centre Home Page. Contact PWL Partnership Landscape Architects Inc. at http://www.pwlpartnership.com/.

-The Vancouver Convention Centre is LEED Platinum certified for new construction by the Canada Green Building Council, the first convention center in the world to receive this highest level of LEED certification.
+The Vancouver Convention Centre is LEED® Platinum for New Construction and LEED® Platinum for Existing Buildings by the Canada Green Building Council, the first convention center in the world to receive this highest level of LEED certification.
 Also known as the Vancouver Convention Centre West, it opened on April 3, 2009 and is truly a model in sustainability for a civic building of this size.
 Designed by Seattle-based LMN Architects, the Vancouver Convention Centre West features a six-acre green roof, which is the largest in Canada and the largest non-industrial living roof in all of North America (as of April, 2009).

 - The green roof is designed to act as an insulator, projected to reduce summer heat gains by up to 95 percent and winter heat losses by up to 26 percent.

 - Canadian Premier Gordon Campbell took part in the final planting, saying, “The living roof is going to be something that is recognized around the world.”
 See related story below.

 - The convention centre project was designed to achieve LEED Canada Gold certification, but received Platinum.